sf-wdi-38/rails-view-templating/README.md

 ### Closing Thoughts

-- Describe how layouts, views & partials work together.
+- Describe how layouts, view templates, and partials work together.
 - How can we figure out what path helpers are available?
 - Why would we use `form_for` and `link_to`?
 - Where would you look for syntax for Rails form helpers?